Anisotropic model of dark energy dominated universe with hybrid expansion law: Introduction

-Even though the universe on a large scale, appears isotropic and homogeneous at the present time, there are no observational data that guarantee in an epoch prior to the recombination.
-The sorts of matter fields in the early universe are uncertain.
-In the early stages of evolution, the universe could not have had such a smoothed out picture because near the big bang singularity neither the assumption of spherical symmetry nor of isotropy can be strictly valid.
-Therefore, to describe the evolution of universe right from the big bang, it appears appropriate to suppose a geometry that is more general than just the isotropic and homogeneous FRW geometry.
-In this regard, Bianchi type-I space-time is of fundamental importance since it provides the requisite framework.
-A spatially homogeneous and anisotropic Bianchi type-I model is considered as the simplest generalization of the FRW flat model.
+On larger scales our Universe is isotropic and homogeneous and is well described observationally by the $\Lambda$CDM model within the framework of Friedmann-Robertson-Walker (FRW) geometry as demonstrated in the recent Planck data studies \cite{2}.
+However, $\Lambda$CDM cosmology shows a poor fit to the CMB temperature power spectrum at low multipoles \cite{2}.
+This indicates that the isotropy and homogeneity were not the essential features of the early Universe.
+Therefore, the recent Planck data results \cite{2} motivate us to study models with anisotropic geometry for a better understanding of the evolution of the Universe.
+In this regard, Bianchi type V space-time is of fundamental importance since it provides the requisite framework.
+A spatially homogeneous and anisotropic Bianchi type-V model is considered as the simplest generalization of the Bianchi type-I and flat FRW models.
 It is described by the line element (in units $c=1$)

-where $A$ , $B$ and $C$ are the metric functions or directional scale factors of cosmic time $t$.
-If any two of the directional scale factors are equal and third one is different (say, $A\neq B=C$), the space-time is said to be axially symmetric or locally rotationally symmetric (LRS).
-In case $\;A\neq B\neq C$, the space-time is totally anisotropic.
+where $A$ , $B$ and $C$ are the metric functions or directional scale factors of cosmic time $t$, and $m$ is a constant.
+When $m=0$, the space-time reduces to the Bianchi type-I model.
+Further if all the three scale factors are equal, that is, $A=B=C$ with $m=0$, the space-time reduces to the standard flat FRW model.
+The average scale factor of the Bianchi-V Universe is defined as $a=(ABC)^{1/3}$.

-Following Berman \cite{19}, recently Kumar and Singh \cite{20} proposed a special law of variation for the average Hubble's parameter in Bianchi-I space-time, which yields a constant value of deceleration parameter (DP).
-The law reads as